Collectors are methods that consume the Stream and produce a new value.

 Checks if the elements of the Stream are greater than or equal to the elements of another Stream

-is not a StreamSimilar operations
+other is not a StreamSimilar operations

 Checks if the elements of the Stream are greater than the elements of another Stream

-if the Streams are greater, false
+true if the Streams are greater, false otherwise

-is not a StreamSimilar operations
+other is not a StreamSimilar operations

 Checks if the elements of the Stream are sorted in ascending order.

-if the elements are sorted, false
+true if the elements are sorted, false otherwise

-is not a functionconst s = Stream.range(5);
+key is not a functionconst s = Stream.range(5);

 console.log(s.isSorted()); // true